 - Guidance for family members and caregivers.

 Examples of the many different conditions and situations in which occupational therapy can help are:

 - Mental and physical impairments a person has had since birth.

 - Recovery and return to work after a work-related injury.

 - Sudden serious health conditions such as a stroke, heart attack, brain injury, or amputation.

 - Chronic (ongoing) conditions, such as arthritis, multiple sclerosis, or chronic obstructive pulmonary disease (COPD).

 - Learning disabilities or developmental disabilities.

-- Mental health or behavioral issues such as Alzheimer's disease, post-traumatic stress, substance abuse, and eating disorders.
+- Mental health or behavioral issues such as Alzheimer's disease, post-traumatic stress, substance use disorder, and eating disorders.